Mantis: A Foundation Model for Mechanistic Disease Forecasting: Author Contributions

 \section{Author Contributions}

-CD led the study and developed the code and initial draft of the manuscript.
+CD conceived of the work, led the study, and developed the code and initial draft of the manuscript.
 CH and AS did the ablation studies and RM developed figure visualizations.
-CD, MCE, and RM all contributed substantial edits and revisions for the final manuscript.
+CD, MCE, and RM all contributed to the analysis plan and made substantial edits and revisions for the final manuscript.